 A denture is a removable appliance that replaces missing teeth and the surrounding tissues.
 There are two types of dentures available: full and partial.
 A partial denture is a removable appliance that replaces a few missing teeth.
 A partial denture can be attached to your natural teeth with metal clasps, or it can be removable.

-Dentures are a reliable solution and a treatment option to replace the missing teeth.
-A prosthodontist usually provides this treatment.
-Dentures are also known as false teeth as it perfectly fits as a prosthesis for missing teeth.
+Dentures are a reliable solution and a treatment option to replace missing teeth.
+Dentures are also known as false teeth as it perfectly fits as a replacement for missing teeth.
 They are generally made of thermoplastic nylon resin or acrylic.

-During your first visit with us, the dentist checks if dentures are a suitable solution to your determined problem.
-The perfect type of denture is decided, and the mold of your teeth and gums are taken to create your customized denture in a dental lab.
-Generally, certain molds or impressions are made so that the dentist can find out the functions and moves of the jaw.
+During your first visit with us, the dentist checks if dentures are a suitable solution to your dental problem.
+The perfect type of denture is decided, and the impression of your teeth and gums is taken to create your customized denture in a dental lab.
+Generally, certain impressions are made so that the dentist can find out the functions and moves of the jaw.
 Using the final impressions, the lab creates a set of dentures that looks just like natural teeth and fits perfectly as well.
 Adjustments are made, if necessary, according to your suggestions.

 Partial dentures are designed in a way to replace one or more missing teeth.
 These dentures use plates or are often clipped to stay in position in the mouth.
 It can be used if there are still some healthy teeth available in the mouth.
 Partial dentures are held in place by a plastic base whose color matches the color of our natural gums.
 A metal framework helps to secure the base without letting it fall off.

-Call us at (408) 988-7788 or schedule an online appointment with Dr. Lee to know more about dentures.
+Call us at (408) 988-7788 or schedule an online appointment with Dr. Lee to learn more about dentures.